AlexAlexandreAlves/AlexAlexandreAlves/README.md

 #

-- 🤖💻 Studying Test Automation and DEVOPS, of CI and CD.
+- 🤖💻 Studying Test Automation and Devops, of CI and CD.
 - 📚 Always in search of knowledge
 - 👾 Curious about new technologies